GrayFox0189/Ender-3-Max-4.2.7-Marlin-bugfix-2.0.x-with-BL-Touch/README.md

 I changed these parameters to have the settings as close to the original as possible.

-Thanks to Teaching Tech, holmes4 (from Creality Forum) and Flawioo (from GitHub)
+Thanks for the hint to Teaching Tech, holmes4 (from Creality Forum) and Flawioo (from GitHub)

 List of Changes: